 We are also an all volunteer rescue, so not one penny donated pays for salaries.
 Every penny is for the care of the dogs.

-Why should I adopt an older dog who will die sooner than a puppy?
+Why should I adopt an older dog?

 Adopting an older dog is not for the faint of heart.
 You go into it understanding your time will be shorter than with a puppy.
 It is really a selfless thing to do.
 You do it for the dog, because a senior dog needs a place to live his or her golden years and not have life end in a shelter.
 You will find great reward in their loving companionship, and you will let them go when the time comes, in your loving arms and not in a cold shelter.